 Be a hero this month and adopt a dog from your local shelter or rescue group.
-There is an estimated 3.5 million animals waiting in shelters for their forever home.
+An estimated 3.5 million animals are waiting in shelters for their forever home.

 So, You Want to Adopt a Dog?

 Bringing a new pet into your family will make an impact on your life.
 But as fun as it may seem, taking care of an animal is a full-time job.
 If you decide you want to adopt a dog, there are a few things you should keep in mind.
 Let’s review the pros and cons below.